simple-icons/simple-icons/CONTRIBUTING.md

 * A `hex` color value that matches the brand's primary color.
 All uppercase and without the `#` symbol.
 * The `source` URL of the logo being used.
 There are [more details below](#source-guidelines).

-The are also [optional values](#optional-data) that may be provided for each icon, which are listed below.
+There are also [optional values](#optional-data) that may be provided for each icon, which are listed below.

 Here is the object of a fictional brand as an example: